Laser Heads

 Laser Machine: Engraver

 The 38mm c.a. fiber laser process head system is designed for 1KW to 10KW Fiber Laser cutting and welding applications.
-The robust industrial modular design permits custom configurations utilizing standard components.
-Several collimation and focus lens configurations are available to suit all fiber laser makes and ...
+The robust industrial modular design permits custom configurations utilizing standard ...

 Specifications